prettydiff/share-file-systems/documentation/developer_guide.md

    - lib/terminal/server - All supporting libraries for actions via network interface as executed by *lib/terminal/server.ts*.

 ## Configuration
 I am not a fan of configuring software.
-I consider software configurations a time wasting punishment from lazy developers.
-Well written software requires no configuration because flexibility is built into the application's APIs.
-The application's configurations are stored in the `version.json` file.
+I consider preliminary software configurations necessary to execute an application a time wasting punishment from incompetent developers.
+Well written software requires no preliminary configuration because flexibility is built into the application at run time.
+The application's default configurations are stored in the `version.json` file.

+### version.json Definition

+* **command** - The command that executes the application.
+* **date** - The first build date following a change of application version number.
+* **device** - A hash value to uniquely identify the device.
+The value is SHA512 from the merging of the OS hostname and any non-local active MAC address.
+* **identity_domain** - The web address to contact for user address resolution.
+* **name** - The application's name.
+* **number** - The application version number taken directly from the package.json file.
+* **port** - The application's default TCP port.
+If this port is taken the application will instead use any randomly available port.

 ## Code Organization
 For simplicity the application is written in a purely functional manner and is broken down into library files using ES6 modules.
 The libraries are organized as follows: